gplepage/lsqfit/doc/source/overview.rst

 which is almost identical to the result obtained from the log-normal distribution.

-Other distributions can be defined using :meth:`lsqfit.add_parameter_distribution`.
+New distributions can be defined using :meth:`gvar.BufferDict.add_distribution`.
 For example, ::

     import lsqfit